Avondale Bowl alleys

 • price 2 of 4

 Walk through one of the largest breweries in Illinois during Revolution Brewing’s 45-minute guided public tours, which take place every Saturday afternoon at the brewery’s 90,000-square-foot facilities on Kedzie Avenue.
-For $15, you’ll get 12-ounce “walking beer” for sipping throughout the experience, a sample at the Revolution’s Innovation Station and a keepsake glass, plus tons of newfound knowledge about the iconic brewery’s history and significance to the Chicago craft beer scene.
+For $15, you’ll receive two fresh beer samples throughout the tour and a keepsake glass at the end, plus tons of newfound knowledge about the iconic brewery’s history and significance to the Chicago craft beer scene.

 • Attractions